-Chairman of the Board 1 January - 8 March 2013 Vice-chairman 2009-2012, and from 14 May 2013 Chairman of the Nomination Committee 20133 Chairman of the Audit Committiee activities Born: 8 November 1960 (male)
+Chairman of the Board 1 January - 8 March 2013 Vice-chairman 2009-2012, and from 14 May 2013 Chairman of the Nomination Committee 2013

+Chairman of the Audit Committee Born: 8 November 1960 (male)

-Address: Inni á Fløtum 13, FO-180 Kaldbak, Faroe Islands Joined the Board: April 2009
+Address: Inni á Fløtum 13, FO-180 Kaldbak, Faroe Islands

+Joined the Board: April 2009

-Special skills: Expertise in financial and accounting matters, Governmental matters
+Special skills: Expertise in financial and accounting matters,

+Governmental matters

-Chief Occupation: CEO of P/F Farcod, P/F Enniberg og P/F Ametyst Experince: CEO of P/F Enniberg since 2016.
-Advisor in the Ministry of Transport, Infrastructure and Labour 2015- 2016.
+Chief Occupation: CEO of P/F Farcod, P/F Enniberg og P/F Ametyst Experience: CEO of P/F Enniberg since 2016.
+Advisor in the Ministry of Transport, Infrastructure and Labour 2015-2016.
 Advisor in the Ministry of Finance 2013-2015.
 Advisor in the Ministry of the Interior 2008-2013.
 Senior Bank clerk in Føroya Banki (Bank Nordik) 2000-2008.
 Member of the chairmanship of the Faroese Council of Economic Advisers 2006-2009.
 Economist at Landsbanki Føroya 1993-2000 and Managing Director of Menningargrunnur Ídnaðarins 1990-1993.
-Examinator in economics at the Faroese University (Fróðskaparsetur Føroya) since 2001.
-Examinator in managerial economics at the Faroese Business Collage since 2009.
+Examinator in economics at the Faroese University (Fróðskaparsetur Føroya) 2001-2014.
+Examinator in managerial economics at the Faroese Business Collage 2009-2013.

-Other board duties: P/F Enniberg, P/F Farcod, P/F SMS, P/F Miðlon, Norriq Holding A/S and Investeringsselskabet af 5.
-Oktober 2012 Aps.
-Education: Mr. Johannessen has a MSc in Economics and Business Administration from Copenhagen Business School 1990, specializing in Financing, International Business and Management Accounting Expiry of the current election period: April 2017.
+Other board duties: P/F Enniberg, P/F Farcod, P/F SMS, P/F Miðlon, Norriq Holding A/S and Investeringsselskabet af 5. oktober 2012 Aps Education: Mr. Johannessen has a MSc in Economics and Business Administration from Copenhagen Business School 1990, specializing in Financing, International Business and Management Accounting

+Expiry of the current election period: April 2019

-Considered independent of the Company.
+Considered independent of the Company